Blue Caprice: Distribution and release

 After premiering at Sundance, IFC's Sundance Selects acquired domestic distribution rights.

 Reception

 Critical response

 Blue Caprice received generally positive reviews from critics.
-The film has a "certified fresh" score of 83% on Rotten Tomatoes based on 84 reviews, with an average score of 7.3 out of 10.
+The film has a score of 83% on Rotten Tomatoes based on 84 reviews, with an average score of 7.3 out of 10.
 The critical consensus states "Smart, sobering, and quietly chilling, Blue Caprice uses its horrible true-life story – and some solid performances – to underscore the dreadful banality of evil."
-The film also has a score of 76 out of 100 on Metacritic based on 25 critics, indicating "generally favourable reviews."
+The film also has a score of 76 out of 100 on Metacritic based on 25 critics.

 Box office

 The film was given a limited release in North America in 36 theaters and grossed $93,995 in its entire run.

 Graphic novel

 In October 2013, it was announced that publisher Red Giant Entertainment would produce Public Enemies, a graphic novel based on the film, to be written by the film's screenwriter, R.F.I.
 Porto.
+The comic was never released.